kaoutamine/viralSpeech/data/index.md

 ## What is being said in our data?

-Let's also have a look at the lenght, topics and expressed sentiments across quotes in our dataset.
-Once again, keep in mind that, in the following plots, each occurrence of each quote is counted as one measure (so a quote which was repeated many times will have a larger weight).
+Let's also have a look at the length, topics and expressed sentiments across quotes in our dataset.
+Once again, keep in mind that, in the following plots, each occurrence of each quote is counted as one measure (so a quote will be more important in our analysis).

 ### How long are the quotes?